Case Study3D Inspection of Large Heavy Machinery Components to Save Material Cost

-Rasco first scanned the stainless steel impeller blade casting using the HDI Carbon structured-light 3D scanner.
+Rasco first scanned the stainless steel impeller blade casting using the Polyga Carbon structured-light 3D scanner.

 The use of photogrammetry markers made it fast and easy to scan large organic parts by automating the scanner data alignment process.

-The impeller casting is digitized into a 3D model once all the scans were captured and merged inside FlexScan3D, a 3D scanning software that powers the HDI Carbon.
+The impeller casting is digitized into a 3D model once all the scans were captured and merged inside FlexScan3D, a 3D scanning software that powers the Polyga Carbon.